BeanstalkFarms/Beanstalk-Py/README.md

 - **Contract Bot** - sends a message detailing each interaction with the Beanstalk contact

 ### Running locally
-First, install the necessary requirements using `pip3 install -r beanstalk-py/requirements.txt`.
+First, install the necessary requirements using `pip3.8 install -r requirements.txt`.

 To run the bots locally you will need to set several environment variables with your own keys.
 Environment variables necessary: